hanqi-qi/hanqi-qi.github.io/_pages/about.md

 <div style="width: 100%; height: 300px; overflow-y: scroll; border: 1px solid #ccc; padding: 10px;">
-05.2025 🔥 Two papers accepted by ACL25 main conference, including a co-first author paper in faithful rationale generation during LLM inference. <br>
+05.2025 🔥 2*papers accepted by ACL25 main conference, including a co-first author paper in faithful rationale generation during LLM inference. <br>
-05.2025: 🔥 Three papers accepted by ICML25, including a first-author paper about meta-reasoning in the Position paper track. <br>
+05.2025: 🔥 3*papers accepted by ICML25, including a first-author paper about meta-reasoning in the Position paper track. <br>
 11.2024: I go to Miami☀️🌊🍹🏝, US for EMNLP24 to present our accepted papers and connect with like-minded researchers👩‍💻👨‍💻.<br>
-10.2024: A first-author paper about <strong>monosemantic neuron in multi-modal model</strong> is accepted by Neurips-RBMF workshop.<br>
+10.2024: 1*first-author paper about <strong>monosemantic neuron in multi-modal model</strong> is accepted by Neurips-RBMF workshop.<br>
-09.2024: Three papers (<strong>monomsemantic neurons</strong>, <strong>oral survey in ICL</strong>, <strong>weak2strong event extraction</strong>) are accepted by EMNLP24 Main Conference. 🎉<br>
+09.2024: 3*papers (<strong>monomsemantic neurons</strong>, <strong>oral survey in ICL</strong>, <strong>weak2strong event extraction</strong>) are accepted by EMNLP24 Main Conference. 🎉<br>
 08.2024: I go to Bangkok, Thailand🇹🇭 for ACL24. ✈️<br> 05.2024: Two papers (1 first-author) are accepted by ACL24, one in the main conference, one in findings. <br>
-04.2024: I pass the PhD viva with no correction🎓. <br> 01.2024: I become a PostDoc👩‍🏫 at King's College London, NLP Group. <br> 01.2024: I finish my PhD thesis (draft) on the same day of my birthday.<br> 01.2024: My first-author paper is finally accepted by TKDE.<br> 12.2023: I go to New Orleans🎷, US to present our Neurips paper. <br>
+04.2024: I pass the PhD viva with no corrections 🎓. <br> 01.2024: I become a PostDoc👩‍🏫 at King's College London, NLP Group. <br> 01.2024: I finish my PhD thesis (draft) on the same day of my birthday.<br> 01.2024: My first-author paper is finally accepted by TKDE.<br> 12.2023: I go to New Orleans🎷, US to present our Neurips paper. <br>
-07.2023: I go to Hawaii🌴, US to present our ICML-workshop paper. <br> 07.2023: My first-author paper is accepted by Neurips (my Neurips paper).<br> 02.2023: I go back to the UK from Abu Dhabi, UAE🇦🇪, finish my Machine Learning trip in MBZUAI. <br> 02.2023: I attend the EMNLP23 held in Abu Dhabi, to present our Computational Linguistics paper. <br> 01.2023: One paper is accepted by EACL23🇭🇷-findings (first time as a mentor for a master's student). <br> 12.2022: Lionel Messi leads Argentina to win the ⚽️World Cup championship. <br> 10.2022: I start to be a funded visiting student in Machine Learning, Department at MBZUAI🏫, Abu Dhabi, UAE, advised by Prof. Kun Zhang. <br>
+07.2023: I go to Hawaii🌴, US to present our ICML-workshop paper. <br> 07.2023: 1*first-author paper is accepted by Neurips (my Neurips paper).<br> 02.2023: I go back to the UK from Abu Dhabi, UAE🇦🇪, finish my Machine Learning trip in MBZUAI. <br> 02.2023: I attend the EMNLP23 held in Abu Dhabi, to present our Computational Linguistics paper. <br> 01.2023: 1*paper is accepted by EACL23🇭🇷-findings (first time as a mentor for a master's student). <br> 12.2022: Lionel Messi leads Argentina to win the ⚽️World Cup championship. <br> 10.2022: I start to be a funded visiting student in Machine Learning, Department at MBZUAI🏫, Abu Dhabi, UAE, advised by Prof. Kun Zhang. <br>
-08.2022: I go to Eindhoven, Netherlands🇳🇱 to present our UAI paper. <br> 05.2022: My first-author paper is accepted by UAI23 (🥳my first ML paper) <br> 05.2021: The first time!
-My first-author paper is accepted by ACL21 🌟Oral.
-A super encouragement in my early PhD career. <br> 10.2020: I start my PhD📚 journey at University of Warwick, UK🇬🇧. <br>
+08.2022: I go to Eindhoven, Netherlands🇳🇱 to present our UAI paper. <br> 05.2022: 1*first-author paper is accepted by UAI23-spotlight (🥳my first ML paper) <br> 05.2021: The first time to get paper accepted!
+1*first-author paper is accepted by ACL21 🌟Oral.
+A super encouragement in my early PhD career. <br>
+10.2020: I start my PhD📚 journey at University of Warwick, UK🇬🇧. <br>
 </div>